13 Great Outdoor Activities for Families Around Pismo Beach

 (Photo: Visit SLO CAL)

-Downtown San Luis Obispo, known as SLO, is a small city just a 15-minute drive from Pismo Beach.
-Its compact, pedestrian-friendly core is where you’ll find the historic mission, shopping and dining along Higuera Street, and the hands-on San Luis Obispo Children’s Museum, perfect for a rainy day.
-For a refreshing treat, stop by Doc Burnstein’s Ice Cream Lab, an old-fashioned ice cream parlor with a loyal local following.
+Downtown San Luis Obispo, known as SLO, is a small city just 15 minutes from Pismo Beach.
+Its compact pedestrian-friendly core is where you’ll find the historic mission, shopping and dining along Higuera Street, and the hands-on San Luis Obispo Children’s Museum, perfect for a rainy day.

 Waves and cliffs at Montana de Oro State Park